fallen-icarus/cardano-swaps/README.md

 **Each combination of `swapOffer` and `swapAsk` results in a different spending script.
 All spending scripts are identical except for this extra parameter.
 The hash of the resulting spending script is then used as an extra parameter to the beacon policy. *All beacon policies are identical except for this extra parameter.* As a result, every `SwapConfig` will also have its own unique beacon policy.**

-Since the beacon policy id itself carries all the information needed to determine which trading pair is being used, every beacon uses the empty token name - this is enforced by the minting policy.
+Since the beacon policy-id itself carries all the information needed to determine which trading pair is being used, every beacon uses the empty token name - this is enforced by the minting policy.

 #### Minting Requirements
 Minting beacons for `cardano-swaps` is a tightly controlled process.
 In order to mint beacons, **all of the following must be true**: